 The State of Maryland also requires that a hearing screening be done on all newborns prior to leaving the hospital.
 This test is done on the second day of life and is painless to the newborn.
-This type of screening is imperative as hearing loss can be a detriment to a baby's language development.
-If the baby does not pass the test when it is first administered, it may be repeated; if he or she still does not pass, parents will be referred to an audiologist for follow-up.
+This type of screening is imperative since hearing loss can affect a baby's language development.
+If the baby does not pass the test when it is first administered, it may be repeated; if he or she does not pass a second screening, parents will be referred to an audiologist for follow-up.

-Prior to heading home, a birth certificate information worksheet will need to be completed as the Birthing Center is required by the State of Maryland to submit this information within 72 hours of a baby's birth.
+Prior to heading home, a birth certificate information worksheet will need to be completed.
+The Birthing Center is required by the State of Maryland to submit this information within 72 hours of a baby's birth.

-If the baby's mother and father are not married, and it is desired that the father's name is on the birth certificate, an Affidavit of Parentage must be completed and signed by both mother and father in the presence of a witness during the Birthing Center stay.
+If the baby's mother and father are not married, and they want the father's name is on the birth certificate, an Affidavit of Parentage must be completed and signed by both mother and father in the presence of a witness during the Birthing Center stay.

 Upon completion of the information worksheet, a birth certificate should arrive in the mail within six weeks.